YNPN CHICAGO EXECUTIVE BOARD

 Rachel is also an active volunteer with Chicago Volunteer Doulas.
 She serves as a birth and postpartum doula providing birthing people in the Chicagoland area with free access to prenatal, labor, and postpartum physical and emotional support.
 Birth justice and racial equity are her passion points, so she is energized by being involved with nonprofits like CVD who are committed to eliminating healthcare disparities through advocacy, empowerment and support.

 She was drawn to the Midwest from her home state of Florida when she pursued her Masters in Social Work at the University of Michigan, after which she moved to join the thriving nonprofit community in Chicago.
-In her free time, she loves cooking up new recipes, cuddling with her sweet kitty, and eating her way around the world.
+In her free time, she loves cooking up new recipes, cuddling with her sweet kitties, and eating her way around the world.

 AMENA WALLACE (SHE/HERS)